Selling Your Income Property

 What are the key factors to consider when selling an income property?

-Before you list your income property be sure to review these 5 steps to success in order to attract the best offer possible.
+Before you list your income property be sure to review these 5 key steps in order to attract the best offer possible.

 Some possible selling motivators include: